-134. Where there’s a will, there’s a way.
+179. Where there’s will, there’s way.

-If you are determined enough, you can find a way to achieve what you want, even if it is very difficult.
+If you are determined enough, you can find a way to achieve what you want, even if it is difficult.

 Example: He had little resources to start his business, but he eventually did through a small opening – blog.
 Where there’s a will, there’s a way.

-135. Where there’s smoke there’s fire.
+180. Where there’s smoke, there’s fire.

 Example: X: Do you believe those rumors about the mayor?
 Y: Well, you know what they say, where there’s smoke, there’s fire.

-137. While the cat’s away, the mice will play.
+181. While the cat is away, the mice will play.

 Without supervision, people will do as they please, especially in disregarding or breaking rules.